anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 1. Join Proxies in the network learn the IP address and UDP port of the Registrar.
 2. A new Pledge arrives: it discovers one or more Join Proxies and selects one.
 3. The Pledge sends a link-local UDP message to the selected Join Proxy.
-4. The Join Proxy relays the message to the Registrar (and port) discovered in step 1.
+4. The Join Proxy relays the message to the Registrar (and port) of step 1.
 5. The Registrar sends a response UDP message back to the Join Proxy.
 6. The Join Proxy relays the message back to the Pledge.
 7. Step 3 to 6 repeat as needed, for multiple messages, to complete the onboarding protocol.